 Wellcome Trust — Consultant [February 2020 — present]

-As a lived experience consultant, I work with the Wellcome Trust's Mental Health Team to develop a lived experience strategy by facilitating consultation sessions with youth mental health advocates from around the world.
+As a mental health research consultant, I work with the Wellcome Trust's Mental Health Team to develop a lived experience strategy by facilitating consultation sessions with youth mental health advocates from around the world.
 I am involved in a range of projects which span areas such as data, technology, and knowledge translation.
 I recently worked on the Global Mental Health Databank project, working directly with youth and researchers from the USA, UK, South Africa and India to build the blueprint for a databank which provides insights around how youth manage experiences of anxiety and depression.
-The MHT and its projects aim to shape mental health research culture to meaningfully involve youth with lived experiences of mental health challenges throughout.
+The Mental Health Team and its workstreams aim to shape mental health research culture to meaningfully involve youth with lived experiences of mental health challenges throughout.

 You can find out more about Wellcome’s Mental Health Team here.